-Talk to other kids’ parents and see if they’d be interested in hiring a tutuot to teach a group simultaneously.
+Talk to other kids’ parents and see if they’d be interested in hiring a tutor to teach a group simultaneously.
 This way, you can get specialized teaching, and it’s local too.

 Find your child a role mentor

-Finding your kid a mentor and role model can go a long way.
+Giving and Finding a role model or a mentor will be a great way to go long for your kid.
 It could be a family friend who is a programmer, a teacher, a work colleague, or even a professional tutor.

 With a mentor, it’s easy for your child to talk to them about their learning adventure and turn to them when they need help.
-It also helps to motivate a child when their role model is interested in the same things they are.
+It helps and motivates the child when they feel that their mentor is also interested in the same things as they are.

 Know when to stop